Shahed-Zaman/POS-sampleAPI/README.md

 ## Objective

-For now, here is a brief description of the sample API and it's capabilities we aim to build.
+This is a sample python Point of Sale system API.
+Currently, it covers the following functional requirements:

 The system will only control the menu and order CRUD operations.
 The POS system should have the following capabilities
 - Retrieve a menu of all the items in the POS.
 An item can have description, a price, a quantity and an ID
 - Add a new item to the menu
 - Update an item by ID